bilalesi/fav-book/apps/twitor/docs/AI_SUMMARIZATION_INTEGRATION.md

 ## Overview

-The Twitor service now supports optional AI summarization of bookmarks during the crawling process.
-When enabled, the service triggers the existing Restate bookmark enrichment workflow for each imported bookmark.
+The Twitor service supports optional AI summarization of bookmarks during the crawling process.
+When enabled, the service triggers the bookmark enrichment workflow via the main API for each imported bookmark.

 ## Configuration